hpi-epic/pricewars/README.md

 2. Start the [Consumer](http://localhost/index.html#/config/consumer)
 3. Merchants are trading products now.
 The [Dashboard](http://localhost/index.html#/dashboard/overview) shows graphs about sales, profits and more.

+In the [Merchant repository](https://github.com/hpi-epic/pricewars-merchant) you can learn how to build your own merchant and run it on the platform.

 #### Cleaning up containers and existing state
 Run the following commands to run the platform in a clean state.